-- No arbitration may be maintained as a class or collective action, and the arbitrator shall not have the authority to combine or aggregate the disputes of more than 1 individual, conduct any class or collective proceeding, make any class or collective award, or make an award to any person or entity not a party to the arbitration, without the express written consent of College Board. - By agreeing to arbitration in accordance with this section, you are waiving your right to have your dispute heard by a judge or jury except as set forth below. - Each party will be responsible for its own fees and expenses and any legal fees incurred in connection with the arbitration except that College Board will pay your AAA filing fee.
-This does not preclude the arbitrator from granting relief in accordance with AAA Consumer Arbitration Rules. - b.
+- No arbitration may be maintained as a class or collective action, and the arbitrator shall not have the authority to combine or aggregate the disputes of more than 1 individual, conduct any class or collective proceeding, make any class or collective award, or make an award to any person or entity not a party to the arbitration, without the express written consent of College Board. - By agreeing to arbitration in accordance with this section, you are waiving your right to have your dispute heard by a judge or jury except as set forth below. - To commence arbitration, you must pay the AAA filing fee (unless AAA agrees to waive the fee for you) and follow the AAA Consumer Arbitration Rules.
+The filing fee will be reimbursed by College Board if you prevail in arbitration.
+Each party will be responsible for its own attorney's fees and expenses.
+College Board generally pays the arbitrator's compensation but the arbitrator may require you to pay those fees if the arbitrator determines that your claim was filed for purposes of harassment or is patently frivolous, as per the AAA Consumer Arbitration Rules. - b.
 Supplemental Arbitration Rules for the Score Validity Process ("Supplemental Arbitration Rules") - If you receive a notice from us that your scores are subject to the Score Validity Process, you may be provided with the option to choose arbitration.
-In addition to the General Arbitration Rules, the below rules will apply. - The sole issue for the arbitrator to decide is whether College Board acted in good faith and followed the Score Validity Process. - This arbitration will be based only on (i) the documents you submitted to College Board pursuant to the Score Validity Process and (ii) College Board documents unless otherwise agreed by the parties or required by the arbitrator. - If the arbitrator finds that College Board did not act in good faith in deciding to cancel your scores, your scores will not be canceled (or they will be reinstated, if applicable). - All other disputes with College Board will be resolved solely by the General Arbitration Rules in 8(a) above. - c.
-Notwithstanding the foregoing arbitration provisions in sections 8(a) and 8(b) above, either party may take a claim to small claims court instead of arbitration if the party's claim is within the jurisdiction of the small claims court, as permitted in the AAA Rules.
+In addition to the General Arbitration Rules, the below rules will apply. - The sole issue for the arbitrator to decide is whether College Board acted in good faith and followed the Score Validity Process. - This arbitration will be based only on (i) the documents you submitted to College Board pursuant to the Score Validity Process and (ii) College Board documents unless otherwise agreed by the parties or required by the arbitrator. - If the arbitrator finds that College Board did not act in good faith in deciding to cancel your scores, your scores will not be canceled (or they will be reinstated, if applicable). - All other disputes with College Board will be resolved solely by the General Arbitration Rules in Section 8(a) above. - c.
+Notwithstanding the foregoing arbitration provisions in Sections 8(a) and 8(b) above, either party may take a claim to small claims court instead of arbitration if the party's claim is within the jurisdiction of the small claims court, as permitted in the AAA Consumer Arbitration Rules.
 If either party institutes an action in small claims court, you and College Board agree to accept the findings of the small claims court as a final resolution of the parties' dispute and not to appeal the small claims court's decision or pursue any other claim (including a claim asserted in arbitration) relating to that dispute.